 Monique Miller is a Managing Director and Head of Alternatives Strategy at Wilshire Funds Management, the investment management division of Wilshire Associates.
 She is responsible for the strategic development of the firm’s alternative investment activities, including hedge fund investment solutions, liquid alternative product development and the implementation of systematic risk premium portfolios.
 Previously Ms. Miller held senior positions in the hedge fund industry including Head of the Strategic Quantitative Investment Division at Caxton Associates and Chief Operating Officer at WR Capital, a managed account platform and risk analytics provider for institutional hedge fund investors.
 Ms. Miller holds an M.B.A. from New York University in Finance and Economics and a BS in Finance from Syracuse University.
 She is a member of the Board of Directors of the International Association of Quantitative Finance.

-Nancy Potok is the Deputy Director and Chief Operating Officer (COO) of the U.S. Census Bureau.
+Nancy Potok is the Chief Statistician of the United States.
+Until 2016, she was the Deputy Director and Chief Operating Officer (COO) of the U.S. Census Bureau.
 She has more than 30 years of public, private, and nonprofit senior management experience.
 She was the COO of McManis & Monsalve Associates and the Senior VP and Director of the Economic, Labor and Population Studies Department at the University of Chicago National Opinion Research Center.
-Her public service includes working in the Judicial, Legislative, and Executive Branches.
-Dr. Potok is an adjunct professor at The George Washington University and an elected Fellow of the National Academy of Public Administration (NAPA).
+Dr. Potok is also an adjunct professor at The George Washington University and an elected Fellow of the National Academy of Public Administration (NAPA).
 She earned a PhD in Public Policy and Public Administration from The George Washington University.